Soulard in St. Louis Jan. 6 - Mar. 4, 2014Use Metro and get to Mardi Gras the easy way

 Review the Float Construction Guidelines for helpful information.

 There is still a lot of fun left in those beads!
 See how it is done on YouTube.
-Drop off your beads at one of these participating locations:
+Drop off your beads in a marked five gallon bucket at one of these locations: